andywer/rungpt/development.md

     title: "Action-specific tag parsing"
     description: "Develop a system for detecting and parsing action-specific tags in GPT's output, extracting the relevant action information."
   - id: 23
-    title: "Action execution in Docker container"
+    title: "Action execution in Docker container using CLI tool"
-    description: "Implement a mechanism for executing the specified action's script in the appropriate Docker container based on the parsed action-specific tag."
+    description: "Implement a mechanism for executing the specified action's script in the appropriate Docker container using the minimal CLI tool based on the parsed action-specific tag."
   - id: 24
     title: "Handling action output"
     description: "Develop a process for handling the (potentially asynchronous) output returned by a Docker container executing an action and forwarding it to GPT in a new message."